bugsnag/bugsnag-sourcemaps/README.md

 });
 ```

-### Bugsnag Enterprise
+### Bugsnag On-premise

-If you are using Bugsnag Enterprise (on premise installation) with a custom domain, you can pass an optional `endpoint` option to define a custom upload url.
+If you are using Bugsnag On-Premise, you use the `endpoint` option to set the url to your upload server.

 Example with endpoint option: